paradisec-archive/archiving_workflow/index.md

 Once you have decided upon which files you would like to archive, come up with a name and description for your collection.
 As for the Collection ID, PARADISEC administrators can help you come up with this- the collection ID should be a unique identifier (could be your initials in all caps and a digit, or the ISO language code).

-*Example collection IDs: **JM1, JCM4, OE1, MEU1, etc.**
+*Example collection IDs: **JM1, JCM4, OE1, MEU1, etc.** <br>
 The digit is required and it distinguishes your collection from that of someone with the same initials (John Mansfield, Julia Miller, etc), but also allows for multiple collections, should you require, e.g. **JM1, JM2...
 JM85***.

 ## STEP 3: Organise materials to be sent to collection

 ### PARADISEC's metadata spreadsheet

 PARADISEC has created a spreadsheet that allows us to automatically create the catalog metadata for items in your collection.
-You can acces the spreadsheet [here](http://www.paradisec.org.au/wp-content/uploads/2020/10/PDSCMinimalMetadata2020.xlsx).
-If the .xlsx file does not download automatically, then right-click on the link to save the file.
-Please do not alter the structure of the spreadsheet, as this will prevent the auto-upload process for us.
+You can acces the spreadsheet [here](http://www.paradisec.org.au/wp-content/uploads/2020/10/PDSCMinimalMetadata2020.xlsx). *(If the .xlsx file does not download automatically, then right-click on the link to save the file).* Please do not alter the structure of the spreadsheet, as this will prevent the auto-upload process for us.

 Once your collection has been created, and has been populated with the metadata for your items, you can edit you collection information directly via the catalog pages.
 You can add details such as: